Derek Laud: Business

 In the late 1980s Laud was a consultant for Strategy Network International (SNI), a lobbying company with clients in the mining and minerals sector in Southern Africa.
 The firm had links to UNITA, the Angolan armed opposition group.
 He headed the financial regulatory arm of the business.
 He recommended the recruitment of business partner and Conservative MP Michael Colvin as an adviser.
 Laud sat on the advisory board of Sadlers Wells, chaired by Ian Hay Davison, the CEO of Lloyd's of London.

 During the late 1990s, Laud was headhunted into private equity by Sir John Beckwith, and was a director of companies owned and controlled by the Pacific Group.
 The group had substantial investments in wealth management, through River and Mercantile, and Thames River Capital.
 Other investments included healthcare, education (Laud chaired the board of the Ravenstone House Group of Schools) gyms, sport and outdoor media, and owners of a model agency.

 In 1992, Laud co-founded the lobbying company Ludgate Laud with Michael Colvin.
 In 1996 Laud acquired part of Ludgate Laud, then with an annual fee income of around £500,000 and with clients such as Johnson and Johnson, British Steel and the Institute of Actuaries, the Personal Investment Authority and Takecare PLC.

 He is a partner, partnership secretary, director of the advisory board, and director of corporate affairs at wealth management company Stanhope Capital LLP.

 Laud is also co-founder and the executive director of New City Initiative, a think tank concerned with the independent banking sector.
 He is a banker in the wealth management sector and holds various other directorships.

+He was the chairman of the Foundation Board of Lucy Cavendish College at the University of Cambridge, and the North American Committee from 2020-2023.